-Proposals submitted to the 'People' Specific Programme will, in general, be evaluated following the evaluation process described elsewhere in this document.
-However due to the wide variety and the specificity of actions within these programmes, and in view of the large number of proposals anticipated for some activities, some details of the evaluation procedure will vary from those described elsewhere in this document.
+Proposals submitted to the "People" specific programme will, in general, be evaluated following the evaluation process described elsewhere in this document.
+However, due to the wide variety and the specificity of actions within this programme, and in view of the large number of proposals anticipated for some activities, some details of the evaluation procedure will vary from those described elsewhere in this document.